matinnuhamunada/hpc101/docs/source/tutorial/session1/real_examples.rst

 What is High-Performance Computing (HPC)?
 --------------------------------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Time:** 20 min

+      #.
+Understand what High-Performance Computing (HPC) is.
+      #.
+Learn when to use HPC.
+      #.
+Explore real-life examples of HPC applications.

 High-Performance Computing (HPC) refers to the use of supercomputers and parallel processing techniques to solve complex computational problems at high speeds.
 HPC systems are designed to perform large-scale computations that require significant processing power, memory, and storage capabilities.